 Travelers heading to Sheridan will find sensational pub grub at the likes of The Pony Grill & Bar (try the Bomber Mountain wings, made with local craft ale), and Smith Alley Brewing Co., which serves up pub classics.
 Breakfast is beautiful business at the 100+ year old PO News and Flagstaff Café, the cozy Silver Spur Café, and the Cowboy Café, where only the adventurous dare take a stab at the elk and bison breakfast skillet.

 And what would any self-respecting foodie town be without a bustling food truck armada?
-Rumors persist that there are more food wagons in our fair town, per capita, than anywhere in the US.
-There's great diversity in the scope of what's for sale, with southwest and Mexican inspired Bonafide (chef Antonia Miller was named Sheridan's 2019 Small Business Person of the Year), WYO Thai's classic southeast Asian cuisine, and Hetty's Pizza's wood-fired pies.
+Rumors persist that there are more food wagons in our fair town, per capita, than anywhere in the IJS.